HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-load-balancer-one-ip.md

 Detailed instructions can be viewed [here](/terraform-deployments/docs/terraform-config-step-by-step.md).

 Note that the directory where this deployment, along with its corresponding `terraform.tfvars.sample` file, takes place is located under `Azure_Deployments/terraform-deployments/deployments/load-balancer-one-ip`.

+**Note:** During the deployment, if you don't interact with the Azure portal (for example click around), the Azure Cloud Shell (ACS) session may **time out**.
+In such cases, the deployment process will not continue once you reconnect to the ACS.
+You will need to delete the created resource group manually from the Azure portal and reconnect to ACS.
+Then, you must manually run the following two commands before applying the Terraform script again from the beginning to initiate a fresh deployment:
+   - export ARM_SUBSCRIPTION_ID=$(az account show --query id --output tsv)
+   - export ARM_TENANT_ID=$(az account show --query homeTenantId --output tsv)

 ### 7. Adding Workstations through Anyware Manager
 It is recommended to add your Azure Provider Credentials to the Anyware Manager as to allow service interactions between them.
 This allows actions such as powering a remote workstation on or off.
 This can be done on the Anyware Manager dashboard, select **Add provider credentials**, select the **Provider Service Accounts** tab, and fill out the account credentials under Azure.